bhavyadubey/bhavyadubey/README.md

 I build systems that make execution **predictable, scalable, and efficient**.

-Most teams don’t struggle with ideas—they struggle with execution.
+Most teams don’t struggle with ideas, they struggle with execution.
 I focus on turning unclear, messy problems into structured workflows, aligning stakeholders, and ensuring programs actually deliver outcomes.